kmatheussen/radium/issue_template.md

 * I've tried this recipe ... times.

-* The unexpected behavior has happend ... times / approximately ..% of the times / exactly ..% of the times.
+* The unexpected behavior has happend ... times / approximately ..% of the times / exactly ..% of the times / only one time, but I'm not sure I did exactly as the recipe above.

+I also did ..., and ....
+Or perhaps I did ....

+I think the bug happens when ....

+The bug does not happen when ....

 ### 2. Which version of Radium are you using?
 Do you know if an earlier version has worked?